robvet/dapr-workshop/Assignment03/step-by-step.md

    };
    ```

-1. Add a using statement in this file so you can use Dapr:
+1. Add a using statement in this file so you can use DaprClient:

    ```csharp
    using Dapr;